AnthonyMastrean/Interviews/README.md

 California Baptist University            1
 ```

-You can pipe that output through a pretty printer to sort, limit, and format the data.
+You can pipe that output through a pretty printer to sort and format the data.

 ```
 PS> Search-ReviewIndex "baseball" | Format-ReviewIndex